 Yes.
 You can send inline buttons with URL or callback_data, as well as images, videos, and documents via the media field.

 POST /v1/otp/send generates a 6-digit code and sends it to the subscriber.
 POST /v1/otp/verify checks the entered code.
-Built-in brute-force protection: max 5 attempts, 5-minute TTL.
+Built-in brute-force protection: 3 attempts by default (range 1–10), 5-minute TTL.
+If the user isn't subscribed yet, use POST /v1/otp/request — the service generates a deeplink, the bot asks to subscribe and delivers the code in one tap.

 Yes.
 The limit is 300 requests per minute per project.
 Exceeding it returns 429 with a Retry-After header and retryable: true in JSON.
 All API errors include a retryable field to help decide whether to retry.

 Yes.
-The Management API provides CRUD operations for templates, permissions, tags, and webhook.
+The Management API provides CRUD operations for templates, permissions, tags, webhook, forms (and delivery routes), and helpdesk configuration (settings, SLA, ticket types, canned responses, routing rules).
 Similar to setWebhook in Telegram Bot API.
 See the "Management (API)" section in the docs.

 The user clicks a bot link → confirms login in the messenger → automatically subscribes to notifications → your server receives user data (name, username, subscriber_id).
 Three options: static link, API session with state, QR-polling for cross-device.
 See the "User Auth" section in the docs.